gnh1201/caterpillar/README.md

 For example, build a simple web debugging proxy on the shared servers.

 ### Stateful mode
 This project supports two modes of connection.
 The default is stateless.
 You can use the stateful mode to avoid being constrained by transfer capacity limits (e.g., `max_upload_size`).
-See the [stateful mode compatibility](https://github.com/gnh1201/caterpillar/wiki/Stateful-mode-compatibility).
+See the [stateful mode compatibility (github.com/gnh1201/caterpillar wiki)](https://github.com/gnh1201/caterpillar/wiki/Stateful-mode-compatibility).

 ## (Optional) Before to use
 If you have a server that ***will be parasitized*** and you want to proxy it, you should upload the `index.php` file to a shared server.
 The index.php file is located in the `assets/php` directory within this repository.